 PRESSURE TO CLOSE

-A dual agent receiving two commissions— one from the buyer and one from the seller— may be just a bit anxious to close those commissions as quickly as possible.
+Who pays commission in dual agency, a dual agent receiving two commissions— one from the buyer and one from the seller— may be just a bit anxious to close those commissions as quickly as possible.
 In fact, although unethical and possibly illegal, it happens that dual agents fail to reveal certain facts that could make the deal worse and cause them to lose those commissions.

 FAILURE IN DUTY OF LOYALTY